back to blog

 Step-by-Step Calculation Example

 Step 2: Apply the business-use percentage.
-If you use the ute for work 85% of the time and personally 15% of the time, you can only claim the business-use portion.
-Deductible amount: $20,000 x 85% = $17,000.
+If you use the ute for work 85% of the time and privately 15% of the time, you can only claim the business-use portion.
+Deductible amount: $19,500 x 85% = $16,575.

-Step 3: Apply the car cost limit if applicable.
-The car cost limit ($69,674 for 2025-26) applies only to vehicles that meet the tax definition of a 'car' — a vehicle designed mainly to carry passengers with a load capacity under one tonne and fewer than nine passengers.
-Many commercial utes used by tradies are designed primarily to carry goods and have a load capacity of one tonne or more, which means they fall outside the 'car' definition and the car cost limit does not apply to them.
-If your vehicle is classified as a car under this definition, the car cost limit caps the amount you can depreciate.
-Check the vehicle's specifications or consult your tax adviser to confirm.
+Step 3: Check whether the car cost limit applies.
+The car cost limit ($69,674 for 2025-26) applies only to vehicles that meet the tax definition of a "car": designed mainly to carry passengers, with a load capacity under one tonne and fewer than nine passengers.
+Many commercial utes carry goods and have a load capacity of one tonne or more, so they fall outside the "car" definition and the limit does not apply.
+Check the vehicle's specifications or ask your tax adviser to confirm.

 Motor Vehicle Cost Limit